 In my case, I should really call this "No Faith"

-With religion forced down my throat all through childhood, my faith has dwindled.
+After all, with religion forced down my throat throughout childhood, my faith has dwindled.
 Every Sunday we went to catholic mass.
 We had to be there for communion, baptism, eating the wafers all the time, and don't forget about CCD classes and confirmation too.

-After learning more about catholicism I slowly distanced myself from the church.
-Catholics are the worst when it comes to religion.
+After learning more about Catholicism, I slowly distanced myself from the church.
+Catholics are the worst with religion.
 Don't get me started on the priests who molest kids.
-Now after finding out more about myself, I have transitioned to agnosticism.
+Now, after finding out more about myself, I have transitioned to agnosticism.

-Have you ever heard the god and the rock paradox?
+Have you ever heard of the god and the rock paradox?